SDOSLabs/SDOSPluggableApplicationDelegate/README.md

 ## At a glance.
 SceneDelegate

 First you need support the Scenes into your app: https://developer.apple.com/documentation/uikit/app_and_environment/scenes/specifying_the_scenes_your_app_supports
+Make sure you install the correct version of dependency (`SDOSPluggableApplicationDelegate/Scene`)

 Here is how a `SceneService` is like: